Kuuuube/osu_CollectionCSVtoDB/README.md

+# This has been deprecated.
+Use [osu!
+CollectionConverter](https://github.com/Kuuuube/osu_CollectionConverter) instead.

 # osu!
 CollectionCSVtoDB

 Accepts CSV files with MD5 in the first column or any file with a newline separated MD5 list and converts to an osu! collection.